rc2/mocwai/README.md

 Load a JavaScript file and call exported functions (`get`, `post`, etc.).
 - Can share one file across multiple routes.
 - Handler is loaded once and cached.
+- If using within an ESM project, you must name your extension `.cjs`, not `.js`.

 ### 2. `static`
 Serve a static file from disk.